TuxCoding/ThunderOverlay/README.md

         * Foreign vehicle prefix
     * Vehicle symbols (i.e. fighter and tank) from the webinterface itself
 * Vehicle images from the wiki or game client
-* APFDS shell from shooting range video
+* APFDS shell from shooting range video created by War Thunder